Open Staff Positions

 Dog Isolation Caretaker

 Providing care and feeding of CHA isolation dogs.
 Administering oral medication may be required.
-The duration of the shift varies proportionately to the number of isolated dogs; no longer than two hours.
+The duration of the shift varies proportionately to the number of isolated dogs, no longer than two hours.
 A shift is scheduled every other week.
-While this position operates within the time frame of a regularly scheduled shift, once the Dog Isolation Care Worker enters the Isolation area, the worker cannot intermingle in any other area of the shelter and must leave the shelter immediately when Isolation tasks are completed.
+While this position operates within a regularly scheduled shift, once the Dog Isolation Care Worker enters the Isolation area, the worker cannot intermingle in any other area of the shelter and must leave the shelter immediately when Isolation tasks are completed.